-As it turns out, the default protocol for the UN Refugee Agency was to provide refugees with large plastic sheets, and the refugees were supposed to cut local trees to build a structure and set up a make-shift tent on their own.
+And he did.
+After some back and forth, he finally found the team that actually provided shelters to refugees.
+But as it turned out, the default protocol for the UN Refugee Agency was to provide refugees with large plastic sheets, and the refugees were supposed to cut local trees to build a structure and set up a make-shift tent on their own.
 However, due to the massive scale of displacement, the forests around the camp were entirely cut down in no time, causing serious environmental degradation.

-Concerned, the UN decided to provide aluminum structures, but the refugees ended up selling them to make money.
-Ban’s alternative that eventually worked in such a difficult condition was something least expected: kraft paper tubes.
-Paper tubes for architecture?
-Indeed, Ban has been using them for years to build large/beautiful buildings.
-“Paper tubes are everywhere.
-It’s accessible by anyone, and it is strong to support large structures,” says Ban.
+So the UN switched to aluminum structures, but another unexpected happened: the refugees ended up selling them to make money.
+And that’s when Ban proposed something no one expected: kraft paper tubes as alternative shelter structure.
+Although it doesn’t sound right, Ban knew that it would work as he had been using them for years to build large/beautiful buildings.
+“Paper tubes are produced everywhere in the world with low costs.
+They are accessible by anyone, and are strong enough to support large structures.”

 Takatori Catholic Church By Bujdosó Attila (Own work) [CC BY-SA 2.5], via Wikimedia Commons

-Those experiences convinced him that the definition of “permanent architecture” had nothing to do with the sturdiness of the materials.
-If people love the building, it’s permanent to them, even if it’s made of paper.
-Moreover, it’s still temporary if it’s a commercial building made to just to make money.
-“No matter how much concrete was used, it wouldn’t qualify as a permanent existence in a community if people didn’t care about it,” says him.
+As he worked on disaster relief projects and interacted with victims, local people and organizations like Father Kanda and Takatori Catholic Church for decades, he became convinced that the definition of “permanent architecture” had nothing to do with the sturdiness of the materials.
+If people love the building, it’s permanent to them even if it was made of paper.
+By the same token, sturdy, huge and fancy commercial buildings are still temporary if they are there just to make money, not for local people.
+“No matter how much concrete was used to make sturdy, durable structure, they wouldn’t qualify as a permanent existence if people in the community didn’t care about it,” Ban declared.

 By the way, paper rolls are not weak or vulnerable as most people would think, says Ban.
 They are strong enough to constitute the structure for large buildings, and they are pretty fire resistant (and you can always apply protective coats to enhance resistance).
-They are light, and easy to handle.
+They are light and easy to handle.
 They can be sourced locally- actually, paper roll factories are everywhere in the world, and Ban worked with many of them for his disaster aid projects.
 In addition to all those advantages, paper is recyclable.
 And last but not least, they are an organic material that have soft, soothing texture that makes people feel relaxed and comfortable.
-He would joke: “When I made my first architecture with paper rolls, I used the largest ones for bathrooms: each unit was housed in a large, single tube.
-In case you ran out of toilet paper, you could peel off the interior wall and you’d be all set.”
+He would joke: “When I made my first house using paper rolls, I used the largest ones for bathrooms in case people ran out of toilet paper!
+They could peel off the interior wall and they’d be all set.”
 His hilarious story reminds us how nature, architecture and humans can stay connected, smoothly and comfortably.